saulgalaviz/virtualFittingRoom/README.md

 Designed and developed the main software using Unity and tactfully incorporating the Vuforia software development kit to successfully display the Augmented Reality clothing portion of the application, over the user

+Placed top three in class competition for our Software Engineering course out of over 12 projects.

 Concepts: Agile SWDLC, Augmented Reality

 Tools: Unity3D, Vuforia SDK, GitHub